oopsmonk/documentation/node-software/0.1/iri/how-to-guides/install-iri.md

 #### Download the pre-built IRI Java file

-The pre-built IRI Java file is available on the [IOTA GitHub repository](https://github.com/iotaledger/iri/releases).
+The pre-built IRI Java file is available in the [IOTA GitHub repository](https://github.com/iotaledger/iri/releases).
 Downloading this file is the quickest and simplest way to install the IRI.

 1. Install the latest security patches for your system